hxkhan/evie/README.md

 # The Evie Programming Language

-Evie is a dynamically typed scripting language written in Golang.
+Evie is a dynamically typed programming language written in Go.
+The goal is to provide Go developers with a blazingly fast embeddable scripting language that does *not* depend on CGO.

 Here is some example code
 ```php